 Whenever doing any type of repair on boat or if any components of the fuel system are disconnected, a pressure test must be done before starting engine.
 Ensure to verify fuel line ends for damage.
 Always cut damaged end before reinstallation.

-- 1. Remove fuel tank cap and chain.

-- 2. Fill up fuel tank.

-- 3. Install the straight fitting on the fuel tank pressure test cap.

-- 4. Install the test cap on fuel tank filler neck. - 5.
+- 1. Remove fuel tank cap and chain. - 2.
+Install the straight fitting on the fuel tank pressure test cap. - 3.
+Install the test cap on fuel tank filler neck. - 4.
 Connect the pump to fitting on pressure test cap.